Method of partition

-A judgment provides that the former spouse will receive half the value of the benefits accumulated during the marriage.
-The plan is a defined benefit plan and its value has not previously been calculated since no application for a statement of benefits has ever been made.
+A judgment provides that the former spouse will receive half the value of the benefits accrued during the marriage.
+The plan is a defined-benefit plan and its value has not previously been calculated since no application for a Statement of Benefits has ever been filed.

-Since the notice must indicate the value of the benefits accumulated during the marriage, the administrator must first calculate that value.
-Obviously, in such a case, the notice cannot be sent as quickly as it could have been if a statement had previously been issued.
+Since the notice must indicate the value of the benefits accrued during the marriage, the administrator must first calculate that value.
+In such a case, the notice cannot be sent as quickly as it could have been if a Statement had previously been issued.

 The former spouse who receives a notice has 60 days after the notice is sent to contest the application for partition in court.
-To petition the court, the former spouse must be able to present valid grounds.
+To do so, the former spouse must be able to present valid grounds.